 OUR FOCUS IS ON INFECTION CONTROL AND PREVENTION:

-- All staff must wear face coverings.
+- All who enter our building must wear face coverings.

 - While on site, participants will be required to wear a mask (with the exception of anyone who is unable to remove it without assistance, has difficulty breathing, or any other side effect e.g. anxiety/agitation.)
-An assessment will be completed prior to start of attendance to determine a participant’s ability to tolerate wearing a mask and if they have access to one.

-- Participants will maintain a distance of at least 6 feet while in the facility.
+- Participants will maintain a distance of at least 6 feet from each other while in the facility.
 If the participant is not able to maintain physical distancing of 6 feet from others, they will be expected to wear a mask.
 If a participant is unable to maintain physical distancing AND is unable to wear a mask they will be discharged from the facility due to public health and safety concerns.

 - We have emergency preparedness and infection prevention and control plans in place.

 - Our staff is trained in infection control practices and follows established protocols based on that training.
-We have experienced managing illness outbreaks, such as flu, and have a heightened awareness of the possible risk to our residents posed by viral illnesses such as flu, norovirus, and COVID-19.
+We have experienced managing illness outbreaks, such as flu, and have a heightened awareness of the possible risk to our participants posed by viral illnesses such as flu, norovirus, and COVID-19.